mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 However, this is a very viable option if you live in a house which you own, and you are therefore free to modify the Heater Plug Box a bit.
 I'll explain how to do that in next blog.

+Also, often it is possible to get a deal with the housing company, to pay around 30 EUR per month (the money is negotiable) for unlimited charging from the heater box.

 ### Charging From a Schuko Overnight

 This is usually the easiest and cheapest option since no electrical wiring needs to be installed.
 Detached, semi-detached and